langitketujuh/l7-web/content/english/_index.md

 ---
-title: Pilihan Tepat untuk Desainer dan Pengguna Desktop
+title: The Right Choice for Designers and Desktop Users
 banner:
   title : "Right Choices for Designer<br>and Desktop Users" image : "images/banner.webp"